FOLLOW ALONG HERE FOR LIVE UPDATES FROM TODAY AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

 The racing rules

+The race is just one heat, with the female and male athlete setting their times back-to-back.
+Unlike a relay, the second athlete does not start as soon as the first finishes.
 Instead, they must wait until the track is clear, and then follow a reaction start: five flashing red lights will flash in 0.75-second intervals.
 After the fifth flash, the lights go out alongside an audible signal, and the timing begins.
 The start is very much akin to that of a Formula 1 race.

 The contenders

 At that same event, 2026 Olympic Gold medalist Matt Weston paired up with Tabitha Stoecker, who finished 5th at Milan Cortina, to take silver.
+Weston and Stoecker will start last in the Olympic event, effectively giving them the best gold medal chance.

-Stoecker also raced with Marcus Wyatt, who finished 9th on Friday, in the world cup race at Cortina Sliding Centre in November 2025 and won gold.
-Milan Cortina medalists Axel Jungk and Jacqueline Pfeifer finished second in that event, and gold medalist Janine Flock finished third along with Samuel Maier.
+Milan Cortina medalists Axel Jungk and Jacqueline Pfeifer finished 2nd in that event, and gold medalist Janine Flock finished 3rd along with Samuel Maier.

 Milan Cortina women's silver medalist Susanne Kreher and men's bronze medalist Christopher Grotheer won the 2023 world championship together.